lxyRiva/lxyRiva/README.md

-### Hi~ I'm lxyRiva.
+### <span style="color:#94b4a4"> Hi~ I'm lxyRiva.
 Junior Developer.

 🎮Game Designer | AI Development | Full-Stack Learning

-✨ Open to quality opportunities
+✨ Open to interesting job opportunities

 - 📝 Documenting my coding journey one commit at a time
 - 🤖 Exploring AI applications and practical projects
-- 💬 Always happy to discuss coding
+- 💬 Always happy to discuss coding, games, or AI
-- 📧 You can reach me at: lxy11392246@126.com
+- Feel free to reach out and communicate with me anytime.

 ### 🔗 Links